Gooze0100/public_holidays/README.md

 ## Installation

-- Add MSSQL database "DefaultConnection" string to user secrets in RequestForData.Library, then publish PublicHolidaysData project.
+- Add MSSQL database "DefaultConnection" string to user secrets in RequestForData.Library, then publish PublicHolidaysData project using that same string.
-- Install SQL server in Docker container.
-- Start the application in Docker.
+- Start the application.

 ## User Guide

-In Swagger when application is deployes you can see four endpoints and what parameters to enter to get that data.
+In Swagger when application is deployed you can see four endpoints and what parameters to enter to get data.
 Examples are writtten what data should be entered.

 ## Configuration

-Change or add user secrets in RequestForData.Library "DefaultConnection" to connect to SQL server and publih PublicHolidaysData project.
+Add user secrets in RequestForData.Library "DefaultConnection" to connect to SQL server and publish PublicHolidaysData project.

 ## Guidlines for future improvements

 - Use foreign keys for countries and other tables because it is same data.
 - Implement better unit tests.
 Unit smoke tests with selenium.
-- SQL write stored procedures for updating (Countries).
+- SQL write stored procedures for updating (Countries), not just wiping information.
 - SQL table column types could be changed, to more useful, for year to tinyInt and etc.
 - GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.
-- Use Models to control and get proper data not just dynamic.
+- Use Models to control and get proper data, not just dynamic type.

 ## License